-We are pleased that this is being achieved with no rate increases for the 13th consecutive fiscal year for residential solid waste collection and residential sewer services, while variable costs to the District continue to increase year-after-year.
+We are pleased that this is being achieved with no rate increases for the 15th consecutive fiscal year for residential solid waste collection and residential sewer services, while variable costs to the District continue to increase year after year.
+The District is currently undergoing a cost-of-service study of both sewer and solid waste services.
+The possibility of a future rate increase to one or both services is likely, but not certain.

-The District's overall budget uses a multi-pronged strategy to maintain services and update infrastructure while strengthening Midway City Sanitary District's financial position and not having to tap into reserves.
+The District's overall budget uses a multi-pronged strategy to maintain services and update infrastructure while strengthening Midway City Sanitary District's financial position and not tapping into reserves.
 The strategy involved: